 You know Los Angeles is failing when HOLLYWOOD is being taken away from LA.
 And it is moving to Atlanta.
 So many celebrities will go to Atlanta, which will bring poor people who want to be famous too.
 Atlanta has grown by over 20% from 2010 to 2020, which is a sign of Californication.
 It is also one of the most solidly Democratic areas in Georgia, which is reflected in the voting patterns of both Fulton and Cobb Counties.

-Utah is known to be a conservative (not necessarily Republican, though) stronghold, but this of the cities are heavily Democratic, particularly Salt Lake City.
+Utah is known to be a conservative (not necessarily Republican, though) stronghold, but some of the cities lean Democratic, particularly Salt Lake City.
 Salt Lake City is known to be the hipster enclave that doesn't resemble the rest of the state.

 Now, to write something more original, Salt Lake City is another city in the Silicon Slopes.
 As discussed, this is a growing tech region that goes from Provo to Ogden.
 Vivint, Ancestry, and even TheTopTens are Silicon Slopes businesses.

 People in Northern and Western Idaho love complaining about Californians moving to Boise.
 Common developments include rising rents, as well as the changing politics of Ada County.
 More than 60% of residents voted for George W. Bush in 2004, while only 50.3% voted for Trump in 2020.
 There is always population growth here, as it has never been below 10% since 1960.